 Green Tea Powder vs. Matcha Powder: What’s the Difference?

-If you’re a green tea lover, chances are that you enjoy matcha products, as well.
-But what’s the difference between green tea powder and matcha powder?
+What’s the difference between green tea powder and matcha powder?
 Is there a difference?
+Let's explore.

 As any tea expert will tell you, there’s a significant difference between green tea powder and matcha powder.
 This is true not only for taste, but also for the process in which both are produced.
 Learn all about the differences between the two here!